New Kia PV5 van to have 250 mile range

 Kia has revealed its new PV5 electric van.
 One of the most eagerly anticipated new vans of 2025 it will be a rival to models such as the Ford eTransit Custom and Vauxhall Vivaro Electric when it arrives in showrooms in the second half of 2025.

-The Kia PV5 will be offered in several configurations, including the Kia PV5 Cargo and Kia PV5 Passenger, the latter aimed at the private hire and VIP transfer markets.
-A range of spin-off versions and conversions is expected to be revealed at the end of February, to align with Kia EV Day.
+The Kia PV5 will be offered in several configurations, including the Kia PV5 Cargo and Kia PV5 Passenger, the latter featuring a tailgate instead of the van’s barn doors.
+A chassis cab is expected later.

 Kia says that the Kia PV5’s ‘contemporary design transcends traditional light commercial vehicles, featuring a fresh aesthetic that emphasises flexibility and customisation through a modular approach’.